FunshoPeters/Portfolio/README.md

 ### The Data Source

 The dataset is taken from the AdventureWorks sample dataset on the Microsoft website.
 I chose the Data Warehouse version which has been structured for analysis purpose.

+The data can be found [here](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms).

 ### Data Cleansing & Transformation with SQL